TongchengOpenSource/smart-doc-gradle-plugin/README.md

-  "md5EncryptedHtmlName": false, // only used if each controller generates an html file "projectName": "smart-doc", // Configure your own project name "skipTransientField": true, // Not currently implemented "requestFieldToUnderline":true, //convert request field to underline "responseFieldToUnderline":true,//convert response field to underline "inlineEnum":true,// Set to true to display enumeration details in the parameter table
+  "md5EncryptedHtmlName": false, // only used if each controller generates an html file "projectName": "smart-doc", // Configure your own project name "skipTransientField": true, // Not currently implemented "sortByTitle":false,//Sort by interface title, the default value is false "requestFieldToUnderline":true, //convert request field to underline "responseFieldToUnderline":true,//convert response field to underline "inlineEnum":true,// Set to true to display enumeration details in the parameter table